turingschool/curriculum/source/projects/blogger.markdown

 * Migrations
 * Views with forms, partials, and helpers
 * RESTful design
-* Using Rails plugins/gems

-The project will be developed in five iterations.
+The project will be developed in three iterations.

 <div class="note">
 <p>This tutorial is open source.
 If you notice errors, typos, or have questions/suggestions, please <a href="https://github.com/JumpstartLab/curriculum/blob/master/source/projects/blogger.markdown">submit them to the project on Github</a>.</p>